-HOW CAN I RECIEVE MPTF FUNDING?
+HOW CAN I RECEIVE MPTF FUNDING?

 Contact the musicians’ union serving your area.